Along border, a growing opposition to military deployment

 As of Thursday, there are over 5,600 troops deployed at the border.
 There are 2,800 in Texas, while 1,500 are in Arizona and another 1,300 are in California.

 The military expects to have most of the over 7,000 troops planned for the mission deployed by Monday.
+A spokesperson for the Department of Defense could not be reached Thursday.

 But not everyone opposes the military presence.